 Please be aware that we receive a very large volume of applications each year – more than the positions we have to fill.
 If you are unsuccessful, we encourage you to apply again in the future and thank you for your interest!

 During the Festival

-You must have availability for a minimum of eight (8) shifts across the festival period to be eligible to volunteer at MIFF.
-The minimum number of shifts you must complete as a volunteer is four (4) across the festival.
+You must have availability for a minimum of 12 shifts across the festival period to be eligible to volunteer at MIFF.
+The minimum number of shifts you must complete as a volunteer is six (6) across the festival.

 MIFF uses an online rostering system called Deputy, which makes rostering easy and user-friendly for everybody.
 If successful, you will be asked to submit your availabilities for the festival period at a later date.
-If, at any point, your availability changes and you are no longer able to commit to a minimum of four (4) shifts, you will be ineligible to volunteer at the festival.
+If, at any point, your availability changes and you are no longer able to commit to a minimum of six (6) shifts, please contact firstname.lastname@example.org to discuss with the Volunteers Manager as you may no longer be eligible to volunteer at the festival.

 If you are successful with your application, the Volunteers Manager will email you the roster in July.
 If you need to make any changes (due to work, study, travel commitments, etc.), you can request them from the Volunteers Manager after you receive your roster.

 The average shift is approximately four (4) to five (5) hours.

 You will be required to use a smartphone device to sign in using the Deputy app for each of your shifts.
 As part of this sign-in process, you will need to submit a short health questionnaire to confirm you are not currently experiencing any COVID-19 symptoms and have not been required to isolate.

 Signing in through Deputy is important to confirm you have attended and completed your shifts, as this information is used to determine your eligibility for the MIFF Membership once you’ve completed 10 shifts.